hazeemmohamed/Portfolio-simple-website/README.md

-# Portfolio Website
+# My Portfolio Website

-This is a simple **portfolio website** built using **HTML** and **basic CSS**.
+Welcome to my **portfolio website**.
+This project is a clean and simple web application built using **HTML** and **CSS**.

-It contains two main pages:
+It includes:

-- **Home Page** – A brief introduction about me and my work.
+- **Home Page** – Introduces me and highlights my work.
-- **Contact Page** – A simple form where visitors can reach out to me.
+- **Contact Page** – Provides an easy way for visitors to get in touch.

-This project helped me practice the fundamentals of web development, including creating structured layouts with HTML and styling them using CSS.
+This project demonstrates my ability to design and structure web pages with responsive layouts and consistent styling, reflecting foundational web development skills.

 ## 🛠️ Technologies Used
 - HTML